 If you don’t enjoy the thick clumpy consistency of most regular zinc sunscreens, the sheer coverage of this cream by Skinceuticals may appeal to you.
 This physical sunscreen leaves a smooth, transparent matte finish on your skin.
-This sunscreen also includes Artemia salina, a plankton extract which may help enhance your skin’s natural defenses against UV and heat related stress.
+This sunscreen also includes Artemia salina, a plankton extract that may help enhance your skin’s natural defenses against UV and heat-related stress.

 Thinkbaby Sunscreen 50+

 If you are looking for a safe sensitive sunscreen for children, the Thinkbaby Sunscreen 50+ is a great option.
 This sunscreen has been rated number one by the EWG organization for three years in the baby category.
 It is free of potentially harmful chemical filters including Avobenzone and Oxybenzone.